apache/nuttx/configs/b-l475e-iot01a/README.txt

         I would say it is functional but  fragile in this usage, but probably robust in a less busy environment.

+     2017-08-08:  The warning debug messages noted yesterday are no longer present.
+No clue why.

-     2017-08-08:  Added broadcast packet transfers using the hub-based broadcast UDP client.
-This appears to be a problem the HC06 compression/decompression.
-The decompression logic comes up with the destination address as ff02::ff00:00fe:3500 (which the receiving node address is 37) instead of ff02::0001.
-It is then out of sync with the IPHC headers and is unable to uncompress the rest of the packet correction.
+        Added broadcast packet transfers using the hub-based broadcast UDP client.
+This appears to be a problem the HC06 compression and/or decompression.
+The decompression logic comes up with the destination address of ff02::ff00:00fe:3500 (which derives from the receiving node address of 37) instead of the all-nodes multicast address of ff02::0001.
+It is then out of sync with the IPHC headers and is unable to uncompress the rest of the packet correctly.

         Trying again with HC1 compression, I see other isses.
 The first frame is received correctly, but the following frames have an incorrect